 Buzzing like a bee with patterned wings, furry bodies, and stilt-like legs it has a distinctive – and quite fearsome-looking – long straight ‘spike’ sticking out in front that looks for all the world like a weapon.
 Whatever it is, this is surely an insect to be avoided at all costs – or sprayed into oblivion in case it sends the kids to hospital…

 Despite wild imaginings though, these small creatures are absolutely harmless (unless you’re a solitary bee larva, which we explain below).
 They are bee-flies, and that ‘spike’ is just its proboscis, a sort of rigid drinking-straw for supping on nectar at the bases of spring flowers like Grape Hyacinths and Primroses.
-From personal observations it’s clear that they also move pollen around while they’re doing it (there are grains of pollen on the proboscis of one of the Dotted Bee-flies in the image below).
+From personal observation it’s clear that they also move pollen around while they’re feeding (there are grains of pollen on the proboscis of one of the Dotted Bee-flies in the image below).

-They have no stings or biting parts.
+bee-flies have no stings or biting parts.
 They don’t spread disease.
 They’re much more likely to try to avoid us then approach us.
-There is nothing whatsoever about bee-flies that we should be concerned about (unless you’re reading this and are in fact a solitary bee larva, which seems highly unlikely for obvious reasons).
+There is nothing whatsoever about these distinctive insects that we should be concerned about (unless you’re reading this and are in fact a solitary bee larva, which seems highly unlikely for obvious reasons).

-So what are bee-flies?
-They’re not ‘bees’ of any sort – that part of the name came about because they sound and look a little like bumblebees – they’re flies.
+So what are they?
+They’re not ‘bees’ of any sort – that part of the name came about because they sound and look a little like bumblebees: they are highly-adapted flies.
 Nine species have been recorded in the UK, but the majority are very localised and scarce.
-We’re lucky enough to get two species in our garden: the Dark-edged (or Large) Bee fly Bombylius major and the Dotted Bee-fly Bombylius discolor (both named after the markings on the wings).
+We’re lucky enough to get two species in our garden: the Dark-edged (or Large) Bee fly Bombylius major and the Dotted Bee-fly Bombylius discolor (both are named after the markings on the wings).

 The Dark-edged tends to emerge a week or so earlier than the Dotted where we are, in late March – often taking advantage of the Primroses that are in flower by then.
 The Dark-edged Bee-fly is a relatively common species in lowland England and Wales (with fewer numbers in Scotland) but the Dotted is listed as Nationally Scarce and a UK Biodiversity Action Plan (UK BAP) priority species.
 It’s largely confined to southern England and a few scattered sites in the most southerly parts of Wales.
 We tend to find them in the second week of April.
 By the end of May/the first week of June, both will be gone for another year…